benjamineeckh/kul-typst-template/src/lib.typ

     #block[
     #v(15.55%) // kinda ass offset, but this is now the same as the latex one    Should really check the latex source code
     #if not non-odd-page-headers.contains(it.body.text){
+      // This works because the level is 1
       [Chapter #counter(heading).get().first()]

     }
     #v(6%)
+    // Needed because we need to know where the actual body of the text begins
     #let lab = if counter(heading).get().len() == 1 and counter(heading).get().first() == 1{
       <start-of-body>
     }